Psychiatric Nurse Practitioner Salary

 Your state sets your ceiling indirectly.
 In the full-practice-authority states, PMHNPs can open independent practices and bill directly, which removes the cost of a physician collaborative agreement and raises earning potential.

-State median wages for NPs range from about $110,000 in lower-cost states to over $161,000 in California, per BLS OEWS data.
-PMHNPs generally earn at or above the NP figure for their state.
+State median wages for NPs run from $105,750 in Alabama to $168,520 in California, per BLS OEWS data.
+Those are nurse-practitioner medians, not psychiatric ones, so treat them as a floor: PMHNPs generally earn at or above the NP figure for their state.
+Our PMHNP salary by state table has all 50 states and DC with pay ranges.

-Here is the part the median hides: PMHNP pay is bimodal.
+Here is the part the median hides: psychiatric nurse practitioner salary is bimodal.
 Salaried roles at community mental health centers, clinics, and health systems cluster in the $120,000 to $160,000 range, often with productivity bonuses.
 But high-volume telepsychiatry and cash-pay private practice in full-practice-authority states regularly push personal income past $200,000.
 The credential is the same.
 What changes is how you bill and who you work for.

 State median NP wages from BLS OEWS data.
 PMHNPs generally earn at or above the all-NP figure for their state.
 Search for yours or re-sort the table.